 “She is more confident, she is happy,” said Amanda.
 “I think having someone in your life you can trust and confide is challenging and she has that.”

-Big Brothers, Big Sisters-Bartholomew County is one of 29 programs United Way of Bartholomew County helps support with the annual campaign.
+Big Brothers, Big Sisters-Bartholomew County is one of dozens of programs United Way of Bartholomew County helps support with the annual campaign.
 Money given in the campaign helps students like Mariah have another mentor in their life during a tough, transitional time from child to adult.

 “She’s my best friend,” Mariah said.
 “I can talk to her and trust her with it.”

 Ingrid signed up to be a Big Sister because of her passion for youth development.
 She met Mariah and they clicked immediately, Ingrid said.